Pilot loyalist MLA praises Rajasthan CM Gehlot's leadership | Politics

 The remarks come amid rumblings in the Pilot camp over the ''delay'' in meeting the demands made by the faction last year.

-Sharma is the third Pilot loyalist MLA after Virat Nagar MLA Indraj Gurjar and Karauli MLA P R Meena who have praised Gehlot for work done in their constituencies in recent days.
+Sharma is the third Pilot loyalist MLA after Virat Nagar MLA Indraj Gurjar and Todabhim MLA P R Meena who have praised Gehlot for work done in their constituencies in recent days.

 On a possible cabinet expansion in the state, the senior MLA said nine cabinet births are vacant and 25 legislators are eyeing the posts.